FruitieX/node-vimrl/README.md

 * Fast, minimal.
 No external dependencies!
 * Does not bind stdin.
 You have to do that manually, and thus have the freedom to process any inputs before passing them on to vimrl.
 * Prints output to last terminal row.
-Shouldn't break even if you move the cursor around yourself.
+This behaviour should be fairly simple to change. vimrl shouldn't break even if you move the cursor around yourself.
 * Separate insert/normal mode prompts.
 Supports ANSI colors in the prompts.
 * Supports the following vim-like motions, prefixable by counts:
     * h, l, j, k: directional movement